On this page:

 Is my NBN upload speed too slow?

-If you run a speed test, and your NBN upload speed is underperforming compared to what the plan offers, you might have issues with your home internet.
-It might be worth investigating why your internet is slow, or it could be worth changing your NBN provider.
+If you run a speed test, and your NBN upload speed is underperforming compared to what your plan offers, you might have issues with your home internet.
+Therefore, it might be worth investigating why your internet is slow, or you could consider changing to a better performing NBN provider.

-Usually for NBN upload speeds, it’s fair to expect your speed to be within 5Mbps of the top possible speed on the plan – for example, an upload speed of 17Mbps on an NBN 50 plan (which offers upload speeds of 20Mbps) is usually about right.
+Usually for NBN upload speeds, it’s fair to expect your speed to be within 5Mbps of the top possible speed on the plan.
+For example, an upload speed of 17Mbps on an NBN 50 plan (which offers upload speeds of 20Mbps) is about right.
 If your upload speed is well below the top speed, it’s worth finding out why:

-- Devices connected to your home internet could be uploading without your knowledge, and causing slower speeds for other devices – try to disconnect devices to narrow down the culprit.
+- Devices connected to your home internet could be uploading without your knowledge, and causing slower speeds for other devices, so try disconnecting devices to narrow down the culprit.

 - Your router or modem-router could be faulty or not capable of providing faster upload speeds.

-- Network congestion could be causing slower speeds – try uploading content outside of busy network periods (the busiest time is usually 7pm to 11pm).
+- Network congestion could be causing slower speeds.
+In which case, try uploading content outside of busy network periods.
+The busiest times are usually 7pm to 11pm weekdays.

 - Your NBN connection type could be too slow for your uploading needs.